 In 2014 there were 16 women’s matches across 12 pay per views, followed by 14 across 13 pay per views in 2015.
 Prior to Battleground 2015 almost all of those matches were under 10 minutes each and three of the first in 2015 weren’t even title matches, just tag matches featuring the Bellas vs different combinations of women with little to no feud or build to speak of.
 At the 2014 Royal Rumble there were zero women’s matches on a five match card.
 That would be the lowest of low points had 2012 and 2013 not existed.
 July of 2015 is when Becky Lynch, Charlotte Flair, and Sasha Banks were brought up from NXT to start the Women’s Revolution, and while the match total didn’t go up there was a noticeable increase in the amount of time those matches got on the pay per views, as sub 10 minute matches were no longer the norm.
 And by years end we got two women’s matches on a pay per view, TLC, that got more than 10 minutes of time – yes that seems like a joke in 2020 but back then it was pretty damn remarkable.

 Since the formal rebranding of the WWE women’s division in 2016, they’ve gone from 22 matches where women competed (counting mixed tags) on pay per view in 2016 to 29 in 2017 to 28 in 2018 to 32 in 2019.
-The big jump in 2017 is largely because that was a full year of split brand pay per views so there were just more shows.
+(UPDATE: 2020 had 28 matches over 14 pay per views while 2021 there have been 23 matches over 9 shows) The big jump in 2017 is largely because that was a full year of split brand pay per views so there were just more shows.
 But that increase has been maintained even through the return to co-branded pay per views in 2018 and through all of 2019.
 The average number of women’s matches per show has also gone from 1.8 in 2016 to 2.6 in 2019.
 And in 2019 on two different shows there were four strictly women’s matches, which is an all time high for any pay per view other than Evolution in 2018 (I didn’t count that in my work here because it would throw off all the relevant numbers for obvious reasons).
 The previous times when they hit four matches that included women one was a mixed tag.
 So that’s real progress. from 14 matches on 13 pay per views in 2015 to 32 on 12 in 2019.

 But everything embedded in that isn’t so great.
 For one there just aren’t very many women’s matches on pay per views that aren’t title matches; that number has gone down even as the overall number of matches has gone up and when you throw out the Royal Rumble, WrestleMania battle royal, Money in the Bank, and Survivor Series matches it looks even more dire.
 Last year there were a grand total of three women’s pay per view matches that did not involve a championship.
 Going to co branded pay per views has been the main culprit here as the single branded shows usually had a second or even third women’s match on the card, but that’s also been an unintended consequence of adding women’s tag team titles as now there’s another title that needs to be contested on pay per view shows.
 I don’t know how I would fix it other than to defend all the secondary singles titles and tag team titles more on TV and free up space on the pay per views for grudge matches and such.